 Using a mobile phone while driving can be an easy mistake for anyone to make, and you may be able to dispute a charge if one is made against you.

-Even though mobile phones have become an indispensable part of life for many people, it remains against the law to use a hand-held phone or similar device while driving.
+Even though mobile phones have become an indispensable part of life for many people, it is against the law to use a hand-held phone or similar device while driving.
 It has been reported that the distraction of using a phone was a factor in 22 fatal accidents and a further 99 incidents resulting in serious injury in 2015.

 This applies when you are driving a car or a motorcycle, and even If you are stopped at traffic lights or stationary in queuing traffic.

 If you have any questions about the law around phone use on the roads, or you want legal advice after being charged with using a mobile while driving, First4lawyers can help.
 Simply get in touch.

 What constitutes using a mobile phone while driving?

 It is important to remember that, even if you never make a call when behind the wheel, it is possible to be considered to be using the phone in the eyes of the law if, for example, you’re texting or browsing the internet.

 Driving regulations state that the use of a mobile telephone or similar hand-held device while driving is prohibited.
 The law defines hand-held devices as items that must be held in order to carry out a communication function.
 Devices that fall under this law include anything that can send or receive spoken or written messages, send or receive still or moving images, and anything that can provide access to the internet.
 A smartphone, such as an iPhone, would come under this classification.